devopsdays/devopsdays-web/content/events/2024-kansas-city/propose.md

 <hr>

+As DevOpsDays KC is returning for the first time in 5 years, and with DevOps essentially turning 15, we would love to see submissions which take the following questions into account:

+- With DevOps being 15 years old, have we truly learned anything?
+Are we cooperating yet?
+- What has DevOps done for corporate teams, for open source, for communities?
+- What does the next 15 years look like for DevOps?

 Choosing talks is part art, part science; here are some factors we consider when trying to assemble the best possible program for our local audience:

 - _broad appeal_: How will your talk play out in a room of people with a variety of backgrounds?
 Technical deep dives need more levels to provide value for the whole room, some of whom might not use your specific tool.